imthatmage/Title-Generation-Using-Falcon7b-And-QLoRa/README.md

 3. Harmonization of UAV and satellite spectral signals
 4. Harmonization of UAV and satellite spectral signatures for remote   sensing
 5. Harmonization of UAV and satellite spectral signals using polynomial   regression

+*All training data you can find at original [kaggle competition](https://www.kaggle.com/competitions/title-generation)*